hardik-vala/hardik-vala/_posts/2024-12-16-engineering-self-confidence.md

 ## tl;dr

-Confidence isn’t a prerequisite for action--it’s the result of it.
+Confidence isn’t a prerequisite for action---it’s the result of it.
 Start with the courage to act, follow through with the perseverance to fail and improve, and confidence will inevitably follow.

 ## Intro